|Authors||Mehri Sheykho, Mohammad Ali Taheri|

-Every particle in the universe is affected by different fields such as gravitational field, electromagnetic field, weak nuclear force, strong nuclear force, and so on.
-According to the theory of Mohammad Ali Taheri, the founder of complementary medicine (Faradarmani-Psymentology), another field, different from known physical fields, with an immaterial and non-energetic nature, is introduced under the title of the Consciousness Fields (CFs), which currently could be found only through empirical methods.
-One of the results of the functioning of CFs is the diagnosis and treatment of mental disorders in human beings.
+Every particle in the universe is influenced by different fields, such as gravita-tional field, electromagnetic field, weak nuclear force, and strong nuclear force.
+According to the theory of Mohammad Ali Taheri, the founder of two complemen-tary medicines, Faradarmani & Psymentology, there is another field with an im-material and non-energetic nature, different from known physical fields, which is called Taheri Consciousness Fields (TCFs).
+These Fields can be currently exam-ined only through empirical methods.
+One of the results of the application of TCFs is the diagnosis and treatment of mental disorders in human beings.
 Borderline personality disorder is a multidimensional disorder characterized by numerous deficiencies in interpersonal relationships, self-concept, and cognitive functions.
-This study aimed to investigate the possibility of reducing borderline personality disorder by being exposed to the CFs.
-The method of the present research is quasi-experimental including two control and experimental groups and the pre-test scores are controlled during the analysis process.
-The statistical population was selected from clients with borderline personality disorder visited one of the psychological clinics in Tehran’s District 5, in 2019.
+This study aimed to investigate the possibility of reducing borderline personali-ty disorder by being exposed to the TCFs.
+The present research method is qua-si-experimental, including two control and experimental groups, and the pre-test scores are controlled during the analysis process.
+The statistical population was selected from clients with borderline personality disorder who visited one of the psychological clinics in Tehran’s District 5 in 2019.
 The statistical sample included 28 females diagnosed with borderline personality disorder using the Borderline Personality Questionnaire (STB).
-Selecting the sample was random and they were assigned to the control and experimental groups.
-In this study, the experimental group included patients who were exposed to the CFs for 60 minutes.
-In order to determine the effectiveness of this treatment, the ANCOVA test with pre-test control was used.
-The results showed that 27% of the variance between the two groups was due to the effects of CFs.
+Selecting the sample was random, and they were assigned to the control and experimental groups.
+In this study, the experimental group included patients who were exposed to the TCFs for 60 minutes.
+In order to determine the effects of this treatment, the ANCOVA test with the pre-test control was used.
+The results demonstrated that 27% of the variance between the two groups was due to the effects of TCFs.
 Therefore, the main hypothesis of the research is confirmed.
-To test the sub-hypotheses, the MANCOVA test was also used.
-There was a significant difference between the two groups in the dependent variables and the effectiveness of treatment was 32% and also the statistical power indicated the sample size was relatively adequate.
-According to the results, the effect of CFs in reducing disappointment, impulsivity, and Dissociative identity disorder/paranoia was 25% and 14%, respectively.
-Therefore, sub-hypotheses number 1 and 2 were confirmed and sub-hypothesis number 3 about the effects on Dissociative identity disorder/paranoia was rejected.
+The MANCOVA test was also used to explore the sub-hy-potheses.
+There was a significant difference between the two groups in the de-pendent variables and the effects of treatment were 32%, and also the statistical power indicated the sample size was relatively adequate.
+According to the results, the effect of TCFs in reducing disappointment, impulsivity, and Dissociative iden-tity disorder/paranoia was 25% and 14%, respectively.
+Therefore, sub-hypotheses number 1 and 2 were confirmed, and sub-hypothesis number 3 about the effects on the Dissociative identity disorder/paranoia was rejected.